 If the drivers face criminal prosecution, that will not resolve the issue of civil penalties.
 When a person is hit by a motorist, he or she may seek damages by suing the motorist in court.
-Earlier this year, we discussed ways that pedestrians can protect themselves.
-You can read more about that here.

 If you have been injured in an auto-pedestrian accident or if a loved one was killed under such circumstances, an experienced attorney will be able to help you determine what damages you can claim and what defenses you may need to assert if the opposing parties claim that you were responsible for your own injuries.

 Under California Law, Both Pedestrians and Drivers Have Rights and Obligations